The secondary field in Psychology allows students to study the field of psychology in as broad or as focused a path as

 How do I know whether something is counting towards my secondary field?
 If you formally declare the secondary field on my.harvard, then your secondary field progress will appear on your Academic Advising Report.
 If you have not yet declared and are unsure about what's counting, e-mail the Undergraduate Office at email@example.com!

 Can I petition to count a psychology-related course from another department, like Sociology or Economics?
 Unfortunately, no. Secondary field students may only count a course from a different department or school if it appears on the list of Departmental Courses in Psychology (some of these courses are taught or co-taught by Psychology faculty, but are housed in other departments).
 Although we agree that these courses are a great way to expand on the topics you will learn in psychology, the Department does not count them becasue there are only six courses in the secondary field, and we feel it is important for these courses to represent a solid core of Harvard Psychology offerings.
 That said, we still encourage you to consider taking these courses to pursue your interests outside the secondary field!

 If I have a Psychology AP score of 5 or IB score of 7, do I only have to take five courses?
-No - since you have a Psychology AP score of 5, you will not need to take an Introductory Course, but you will still need to take six total classes and should plan to replace the Introductory requirement with another Advanced Course.
+No - since you have a Psychology AP score of 5/IB score of 7, you will not need to take an Introductory Course, but you will still need to take six total classes and should plan to replace the Introductory requirement with another Advanced Course.
 You may still choose to take PSY 1 as one of these six courses, if you wish.
 Additionally, if you would like your AP/IB score to exempt you from PSY 1, you must e-mail the UGO to request it to count!